grahh/artisanplus/README.md

 ### make:repository

-php artisan make:repository User --namespace="One\Two"
+php artisan make:repository User --folder=One/Two
 will create UserRepository.php in app_path(your/config/path/One/Two)

 ### make:service

-php artisan make:service Service --namespace="One\Two"
+php artisan make:service Service will create ServiceRepository.php in app_path(your/config/path/)

+and php artisan make:service One/Two/Service
-will create ServiceRepository.php in app_path(your/config/path/One/Two)
+will create ServiceRepository.php in app_path(your/config/path/One/Two/)

-## Caution

-* don't miss quotes after --namespace=. always put them if namespace contains >1 word because windows will eat it and linux will parse as OneTwo if you will put One\Two